 What Causes a Panic Attack?

-There is no single and unique answer to what causes a panic attack, but many factors have been identified that can contribute to a panic attack´s occurrence.
-We can speak of biological and psychological factors.
+There is no single and unique answer to what causes a panic attack, as its development is often the result of multiple interacting factors.
+Researchers and clinicians have identified a variety of influences that can contribute to the occurrence of a panic attack.
+These can broadly be categorized into biological and psychological factors.

 Biological Factors

 Certain centers in our brain are responsible for how we process information and what we feel.
-Some researchers think that the amygdala (a part of our brain that processes fear) is at the root of this condition, while others speak of a so-called fear network that involves the amygdala, hypothalamus, and brainstem centers and that acts as a worry-fera circuit, resulting in panic attacks.
-Other theories include chemical disbalance in our brains related to serotonin, cortisol, and gamma-aminobutyric acid (GABA).
+Understanding what causes a panic attack is complex, but some researchers think that the amygdala—a part of our brain that processes fear—is at the root of this condition.
+Others speak of a so-called fear network that involves the amygdala, hypothalamus, and brainstem centers, acting as a worry-fear circuit that can trigger panic attacks.
+Additional theories point to chemical imbalances in the brain, particularly involving neurotransmitters such as serotonin, cortisol, and gamma-aminobutyric acid (GABA), which may contribute to the sudden onset of intense fear.

 Psychological Factors